Mask prior-guided denoising diffusion improves inverse protein folding: Introduction

 Recently, denoising diffusion models, an innovative class of deep generative models, have gained growing attention in various fields.
 They learn to generate conditional or unconditional data by iteratively denoising random samples from a prior distribution.
 Diffusion-based models have been adopted for de novo protein design and molecule generation, achieving state-of-the-art performance.
 For instance, RFdiffusion \cite{watson2023novo} fine-tunes the protein structure prediction network RoseTTAFold \cite{baek2021accurate} under a denoising diffusion framework to generate 3D protein backbones, and Torsional Diffusion \cite{jing2022torsional} implements a diffusion process on the space of torsion angles for molecular conformer generation.
 In structure-based drug design, DiffSBDD \cite{schneuing2022structure} proposes an equivariant 3D-conditional diffusion model to generate novel small-molecule binders conditioned on target protein pockets.
 While diffusion models have a widespread application in computational biology, most existing methods primarily focus on generating structures in continuous 3D space.
 The potential of diffusion models in inverse folding has not been fully exploited yet.

-We propose a \textbf{Ma}sk \textbf{p}rior-guided denoising \textbf{Diff}usion (\textbf{MapDiff}) framework (Fig. \ref{fig:architecture}) to accurately capture structure-to-sequence mapping for IPF prediction.
+We propose a \textbf{Ma}sk-\textbf{p}rior-guided denoising \textbf{Diff}usion (\textbf{MapDiff}) framework (Fig. \ref{fig:architecture}) to accurately capture structure-to-sequence mapping for IPF prediction.
 Unlike previous graph-based methods, MapDiff models IPF as a discrete denoising diffusion problem that iteratively generates less-noisy AA sequences conditioned on a target protein structure.
 Due to the property of denoising diffusion, MapDiff can also be viewed as an iterative refinement that enhances the accuracy of the generated sequences over time.
-Moreover, we design a novel denoising network with non-autoregressive decoding to adaptively improve the denoising trajectories using a pre-trained mask prior.
+Moreover, we design a two-step denoising network to adaptively improve the denoising trajectories using a pre-trained mask prior.
 Our denoising network effectively leverages the structural information and residue interactions to reduce prediction error on low-confidence residue prediction.
-To further improve uncertainty estimation and the denoising speed, we combine the denoising diffusion implicit model (DDIM) \cite{song2021denoising} with Monte-Carlo dropout \cite{gal2016dropout} in the discrete generative process.
-We conduct comprehensive experimental comparisons against state-of-the-art methods for IPF prediction, demonstrating the effectiveness of MapDiff across multiple metrics and benchmarks, outperforming even those incorporating external knowledge.
+To further improve the denoising speed and uncertainty estimation, we combine the denoising diffusion implicit model (DDIM) \cite{song2021denoising} with Monte-Carlo dropout \cite{gal2016dropout} in the discrete generative process.
+DDIM accelerates sequence generation by skipping multiple denoising steps, while Monte-Carlo dropout reduces uncertainty by performing multiple stochastic forward passes with dropout enabled during inference.
+We conduct performance comparisons against state-of-the-art methods for IPF prediction, demonstrating the effectiveness of MapDiff across multiple metrics and benchmarks, outperforming even those incorporating external knowledge.
 Moreover, when we use AlphaFold2 \cite{jumper2021highly} to fold the sequences generated by MapDiff back to 3D structures, such AlphaFold2-folded structures are highly similar to the native protein templates, even for cases of low sequence recovery rates.